bologer/anycomment.io/readme.txt

 * Now social media avatar shown globally in admin (e.g. in pages, user.php, comment.php, etc), #61
 * Better layout for plugin news in admin, `New` label is shown for articles which are not older then 2 weeks, #62
+* Added caching, plugin news in dashboard are now cached

 **Fixes:**